grammyjs/website/site/docs/plugins/session.md

 }
 ```

-Now you get the idea that you also want to store the age of the pets.
+Now, you get the idea that you also want to store the age of the pets.

 You could do this: